cocos/cocos-docs/en/components/pageview.md

 ### CCPageViewIndicator Set Up

-CCPageViewIndicator is optional, the component is used to display the number of pages and the current page.
+CCPageViewIndicator is optional, the component is used to display the number of pages and mark the current page.
 Please refer to [PageviewIndicator Component](./pageviewindicator.md) for details.

 The association can be done by dragging a node with a PageViewIndicator component into the **Indicator** property of the PageView component in the **Node Tree**.